Are you a San Francisco rookie? Avoid tourist traps on Fisherman's Wharf by consulting this guide.

 Head to the Bar at Gary Danko

-Gary Danko’s restaurant is one of the hottest tickets in the nation, which usually means it’s impossible to get in (unless you’re really good at planning months ahead).
+Gary Danko restaurant is one of the country's hottest tickets, which usually means it’s impossible to get a table (unless you’re really good at scheduling things months ahead).
 But here’s a local hack: sit at the bar.
-You can still order off the menu and enjoy a glass of wine or champagne while socializing with the bartender.
-It will still be an unforgettable experience but without the wait.
-800 North Point St. (near Hyde St.); 415-749-2060 ext.
-42
+You can still order off the eatery's exceptional menu and enjoy a glass of wine or champagne while socializing with the bartender.
+This way you get an unforgettable experience but without any pre-planning or excessive wait.